A little life by Hanya Yanagihara

-I would recommend everyone to embark on this emotional journey, to step into this little life, and to simply allow the story to make you feel.
+I would recommend everyone to embark on this emotional journey.
+Step into this Little Life and simply allow the story to make you feel.
 That’s really all Yanagihara is trying to do.

 You’ll encounter moments that are ruthlessly cruel, and you might want to close your eyes, but you’ll also experience unconditional love in a way that no other book has ever been able to do so.
-I’ve never felt so much for a character; at times, it felt like I was right there in the room with Jude, trying to help him, scream at him even.
+I’ve never felt so much for a character; at times, it feels like I’m right there in the room with Jude, trying to help him, scream at him even.
 The contrast between Jude’s inability to believe he’s loved and the ease with which those around him do so, is both heartbreaking and astonishing.
-I am also deeply inspired by Willem’s character- the purest soul that’s ever been written.
-He’s fiercely loyal and the most intelligent character I’ve encountered in any book I’ve read.
+I am also deeply inspired by Willem’s character.
+He’s the purest soul that’s ever been written.
+He’s fiercely loyal and the most intelligent character I’ve encountered in any book before.
 A keeper, one that has to be remembered.

-I loved every page (and there were many), and I’ll always keep these characters close to my heart, recognizing parts of them in the world around me.
+I loved every page (and there are many), and I’ll always keep these characters close to my heart, recognizing parts of them in the world around me.

 “And so I try to be kind to everything I see, and in everything I see, I see him”